kartik-venugopal/aural-player/README.md

 App user [yougotwill](https://github.com/yougotwill) made numerous suggestions for improvements and features, provided a lot of valuable feedback, and designed the Poolside.fm theme.

 Fellow GitHub member [dun198](https://github.com/dun198) made significant contributions towards this project - performance optimizations, UX improvements, etc.

+I am also hugely grateful to all the app users who have filed bug reports and feature requests, and provided valuable feedback.

 ## License